JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Paul has experience across a range of industries, with particular expertise in the resources and mining services sectors.

-Advised on its transaction with PT Amman Minerals involving the acquisition of A$194 million of mining equipment in exchange for a controlling stake in Macmahon and the award of a A$3.9 billion mining services contract in Indonesia; and on its acquisition of civil construction contractor TMM Group.
+Advised on its transaction with PT Amman Minerals involving the acquisition of A$194 million of mining equipment in exchange for a controlling stake in Macmahon and the award of a A$3.9 billion mining services contract in Indonesia; on its acquisition of underground mining contractor GBF Group; and on its acquisition of civil construction contractor TMM Group.

 Advised on its successful Takeovers Panel proceedings in relation to the US$2.3 billion subordinated capital note offering by Yancoal (ASX:YAL) and on its challenge to Yancoal’s 23.6 for 1 renounceable entitlement offer and placement to raise up to US$2.5 billion.